-Did you click ‘Always’ and wish you could take it back?
-Here’s how to reset default apps in Android
+How to reset default apps on an Android phone or tablet | Digital Trends

-If you have ever opened a file or an internet link with a certain app, and you chose Always when prompted, then that type of file will be opened with that app every time.
-If you ever wish you could rethink your initial decision, however, then you’re in luck.
-Here’s how to reset your app preferences in Android.
+One of the best things about owning an Android phone is being able to change your default apps.
+If you’ve ever opened a file or an internet link with a certain app, and you chose Always when prompted, then that type of file will be opened with that app every time, saving you from tapping that app every time, and reclaiming some precious time.
+But what happens if you’re the indecisive type or if you suddenly find a better app you’d like to use as your default?
+It’s easy enough to go change.

-More: Get the most out of Android 7.0 Nougat with these tips and tricks

 Stock Android